astrofra/ld15-dump-caverns/README.md

 ## Playable prototype

-Currently, the game is available for Win32 systems only.
+The game is available for Win32 systems only.

 Please check the [releases section](https://github.com/astrofra/ld15-dump-caverns/releases) to download the game.